AndersGroengaard/small_tkinter_gui_template/README.md

 ## How to use
  * Clone the repo or download it
  * Play around with adding your own icons, your own splash screen, change the widgets etc.
+ * Use Pyinstaller when you are done, to create an exe file that everyone who does not have python installed can run and share it with your colleagues or co-students :-)

 Splash Screen: